BastienGermond/Pam-s-Computercraft-Addons/README.md

 ![Turtle Pams Upgrade](http://i.imgur.com/bUitXHI.png)

-Used to harvest crops and fruits from pam's harvestcraft<br/>
+Used to harvest crops and fruits from pam's harvestcraft like a player did with right click (save the seed in dirt and only recolt the fruits or vegetables) <br/>
 To use it juste use the standart `turtle.dig()` (`digUp` or `digDown`)

 <br/>